 The first step in the process involved connecting all of Wahl’s banks to deliver one global view of the company’s cash.
 “Automating bank balance and transaction reporting improved visibility and access to cash,” Wacker said.
 “This allowed us to then focus on modernizing payments to facilitate the physical cash settlement of multilateral netting.”

 From there, RSM implemented 360T’s FX trading solution.
-This provide critical insight into FX spreads and the types of trades Wahl was making.
+This provides critical insight into FX spreads and the types of trades Wahl was making.

 Wacker noted that less than half of RSM’s clients implement multilateral netting programs, as the largest value is realized when organizations have pockets of cash all over the globe.
 In Wahl’s case, however, there was a clear need to get better control over FX exposures and the fees around them.
 “And that is where we got to the point of saying, ‘You need to implement multilateral netting,’” he said.
 “It’s going to deliver a host of benefits for you.”